VA Survivors Pension

 Your yearly family income and net worth meet certain limits set by Congress.
 Your net worth equals the value of everything you own (except your house, your car, and most home furnishings), minus any debt you owe.

-Can I get this benefit as the child of a deceased wartime Veteran?
+Am I eligible for a VA Survivors Pension as the child of a deceased wartime Veteran?

-You may be able to get this benefit if you’re unmarried and you meet at least one of the requirements listed below.
+You may be eligible for this benefit if you’re unmarried and you meet at least one of these requirements.

 At least one of these must be true: